jcrodriguez1989/mGSZ2/README.md

 ### Improvements
 * Runs multicore by implementing the [BiocParallel library](https://bioconductor.org/packages/release/bioc/html/BiocParallel.html).
 * Allows the use of any desired genes ranking function.
+* Has internally implemented the best-evaluated gene ranking method to perform functional analysis of RNA-Seq data.
 * As output it returns the gene set score.
 Positive or negative depending on enriching condition.
 * As output it returns the genes list that contributed to enrich each gene set, i.e., genes conforming the enrichment score leading edge.
+* Provides a Shiny-based graphical interface by the _startMGSZZ2()_ function.
+* Displays the results of the gene sets by enrichment plots.

 ### Installation
 In R console type: